Photo: Gijs van Ouwerkerk

 Martin Rosema is assistant professor of political science at the University of Twente.
 His primary research interests are elections and referendums, with a particular focus on the psychology of voting.
-He has published on topics such as partisanship, strategic voting, and electoral turnout.
+He has published on topics such as party attachments, strategic voting, and electoral turnout.
 He is also an expert on voting advice applications.
 Other recurring themes in his research are political psychology and the quality of political representation.

-He teaches in the bachelor and master programmes in (European) Public Administration and European Studies about political science, democratic legitimacy, and European politics; and in the bachelor and pre-master programmes in Psychology he teaches about research methods.
+He teaches about political science, democratic legitimacy, and European politics in the bachelor and master programmes in (European) Public Administration and European Studies, while also teaching about research methods in the bachelor and pre-master programmes in Psychology.
 He is co-editor of the highly-ranked academic journal Political Psychology and an active member of several professional organisations.

 Before joining the department in Twente, Martin Rosema studied political science at Leiden University and social psychology at the University of Cambridge.
 He received a doctorate on the basis of his dissertation “The Sincere Vote: A Psychological Study of Voting” (Leiden University, 2004).
 In 2006 he was guest lecturer at University College Utrecht.